 2.2 Model analysis

 We are interested in the optimal spatial allocation of the agricultural fields, measured by the optimal distances dmn* between all pairs (m,n) of fields, that maximises the agricultural holding net benefit B. In a first step we first consider a two-field system and estimate the optimal distance d* between the two fields that maximizes the expected agriculture net benefits B. For two fields there are four metapopulation states to consider: and the probabilities p1 and p2 of fields 1 and 2 respectively being infested can be determined analytically (see Appendix A).
 Inserting p1 and p2 into eq.
 (4) expresses the expected net benefit as a function of the inter-field distance d and the model parameters i, e, c, w,  and .
 An analytical solution for the optimal distance d* is not feasible, so we determine it numerically by continuously varying d from zero to very large numbers and identifying the value that maximizes the agricultural holding net profits, B, and exploring how the optimal d depends on model parameters.
 In a second part of the analysis, we consider a system of 5 by 5 fields that are arranged on a square grid.
 The infestation probabilities pn (n=1,…,25) are obtained through numerical simulation.
 For this we simulate the processes of immigration, local extinction and recolonization for 10,000 time steps and count the proportion of time steps for which a given field n is infested.
 The resulting pn are then inserted into eq.
-(4) to obtain the expected net benefit B. As in the two fields scenario, we numerically determine the optimal distance d* for different .
+(4) to obtain the expected net benefit B. As in the two fields scenario, we numerically determine the optimal distance d* for different cases.

 3.- Results